All about the budget and prices of a trip to Chile!

 You will also find flights less frequented but still useful for travelers who like to stray from tourist hot spots, such as Temuco, capital of Araucania; Copiapo in the North; or Arica or Iquique in the far North of Chile.
 To reach the Southern Highway or the lakes region, the small airports of Balmaceda and Puerto Montt are also very useful.

-One small exception to this is Easter Island, planted in the middle of the Pacific.
+One small exception to this is Easter Island, located in the middle of the Pacific.
 The Chilean island is particularly known for being the most remote island separated from its continent in the world: it will take you about 5 hours to reach it by plane, to travel the 2,330 miles that separate it from the capital.
 The island is one of a kind, and therefore this flight is considered an international flight.
-Upon arrival on site you will have to do specific administrative procedures and be provided with an invitation card from a local.
-This formality can very well be carried out by a friend from the island, or simply by your hotel.
-It is imperative to have a reservation before your arrival and register this accommodation with SERNATUR!

-This flight is long, so logically it is a fairly expensive flight for the region.
-Count on spending an average of $350 USD for a trip to Hanga Roa, the capital, from Santiago.
-LATAM operates at least two scheduled flights a day to reach the destination.
-Tip: it’s best to buy your flights from abroad since prices are climbing within Chile.
+This flight is long, so it is logically a fairly expensive flight for the region.
+Count on average 350 to 500 USD for a one-way trip to Hanga Roa, the capital, from Santiago.
+If you see a flight for 200 USD, go ahead and buy it right away because it’s a floor price.

-El Calafate in Argentina is another exception to the rule.
-The following might therefore interest you if you plan to do a combined Chile-Argentina trip to explore Patagonia.
-To land at the gateway to the Perito Moreno glacier, the most famous in Argentine Patagonia, the prices are quite high.
-Plan on spending between $115 USD to $230 USD for a round trip flight.
-Most flights depart from Buenos Aires.
 To combine Chile and Argentine Patagonia into one trip, I often recommend arriving in Santiago, making your way to Punta Arenas on the Chilean side, then crossing the border and leaving from El Calafate to Buenos Aires, and from there returning home.
 There is no direct flight to El Calafate in Argentina from Santiago, Chile.

 Chile's train network